spekframework/spek/docs/guide/1.x/preamble.md

 ```

 The lines highlighted are printed during discovery, while the remaining lines during execution.

+!!! warning "Execution order"
+    Execution order of scopes declared in a group scope (including the root) is **not** guaranteed.

+### Fixtures
+Each scope by design have *before* and *after* execution hooks, which can be attached to using fixtures and invoked during
+the execution phase.

+- `beforeGroup` and `afterGroup` can be used to run arbitrary code before and after a group is executed, respectively.
+- `beforeEachTest` and `afterEachTest` can be used to run arbitrary code before and after a action or test is executed,
+   respectively.

+!!! important "A note for test scopes"
+    Test scopes declared within action scopes can't have execution hooks attached to them (due to how action scopes are
+    implemented), so `beforeEachTest` and `afterEachTest` can't be used.

+## Memoized values
+TBD

 ## Conclusion
 Since group scopes are **eagerly** invoked during the discovery phase, it is not recommended to have any